Craig Staats

-Craig Staats is a member of the Pennsylvania House of Representatives, representing the 145th House district in Bucks County, Pennsylvania.
+Craig T. Staats (born February 4, 1961) is a member of the Pennsylvania House of Representatives, representing the 145th House district in Bucks County, Pennsylvania.
 Staats is a former Richland Township Supervisor, having served from 2006 to 2014.
 He succeeded Representative Paul Clymer who retired; in 2014 Craig Staats defeated Karen Chellew in the general election.
 In 2016, Craig Staats was re-elected, defeating challenger Vera Cole.